ObjectOops/icmc/slides/worksheets/worksheet01/answers01.md

 </span>

-2. In Java, write a program that asks for the user's name, then echo their name back.
+2. In Java, write a program that asks for the user's name, then repeats their name back to them.

 ```java
 import java.util.Scanner;